butterluo/SLMWorkshopCN/3_llmops-aifoundry/3_3_optimizing/lab3.3_evaluation_en.md

 - 4️⃣ Create Custom Evaluation flow on Prompt flow

 ### 1️⃣ Manual evaluations to review outputs of the selected model
-1. Go to the Azure AI Studio > Evaluation
+1. Go to the Azure AI Foundry > "Assess and improve" > Evaluation
 2. Click on the "Manual Evaluation" tab to create an manual evaluation to assess and compare AI application performance.
 ![new manual evaluation](images/new_manual_evaluation.jpg)